English Language Unit 3 and 4

 Overview

-Unit 1: Language and communication
+Unit 3: Language variation and purpose

 Who is it for?

-It is one of the English subjects you can undertake in order to qualify for a VCE certificate.
 English Language is considered a more difficult English subject than standard English, however it is an incredibly rewarding subject.
-It is recommended that you complete English Language Units 1 and 2 prior to enrolling in the Unit 3 and 4 subject at Year 12.
 Students particularly adept in English may choose English Language alongside other VCE English subjects.
 Check the VCE requirements around English subjects prior to choosing your program.

+This subject is for students who want to understand the ‘science’ of language.
 This subject will equip students with tools to dissect language and so many different aspects of language that most find utterly fascinating.
 What are the linguistic cues that hide behind a casual conversation?
 Learning English Language, or linguistics, really does open up the world in very new and exciting ways.

 Knowledge of how language functions provides a useful basis for further study or employment in numerous fields such as arts, sciences, law, politics, trades and education.
 The study supports language-related fields such as psychology, the study of other languages, speech and reading therapy, journalism and philosophy.
 It also supports study and employment in other communication-related fields, including designing information and communications technology solutions or programs.